 Beta languages are listed in Account Settings > Display > Language appended with (Beta).

 An official language may be changed back to Beta or Alpha if the specified requirements are not met for a release.
 Similarly, Beta languages may be dropped back to Alpha.

-If you don't know about the ICU syntax, please familiarize yourself by reading the ICU Message Syntax simplified documentation.
-What's most important here is to read the section dedicated to how plural terms are managed.
+If you don't know about the ICU syntax, please familiarize yourself by reading the ICU Message Syntax simplified documentation and Formatting Messages.
+What's most important here is to read the sections dedicated to how plural terms are managed.

 In order to ease the manipulation of strings like these with a special syntax (ICU as a reminder), a developer has created an online tool allowing to test an ICU string.
 This tool, called Online ICU Message Editor, is displayed as a live editor previewing how a string will appear in context.
 This tool has been reported by some members of our community as really helpful to translate strings containing an ICU syntax.
 Don't hesitate to use it.